ShapeUP: Scalable Image-Conditioned 3D Editing: Related Work

 \subsection{Native 3D Editing}

-With the rise of native 3D generative models, researchers have begun exploring editing directly in 3D latent space, bypassing the 2D lifting bottleneck. \paragraph{Training-free methods.} Steer3D \cite{ma2025steer3d} steers the feature space of 3D generators using text prompts.
-VoxHammer \cite{voxhammer2025} employs inversion and contextual feature replacement to preserve the original shape and apply masks to preserve unedited regions.
+With the rise of native 3D generative models, researchers have begun exploring editing directly in 3D latent space, bypassing the 2D lifting bottleneck. \paragraph{Training-free methods.} VoxHammer \cite{voxhammer2025} employs inversion and contextual feature replacement to preserve the original shape and apply masks to preserve unedited regions.
 Despite their strong performance, masking unedited regions can limit expressiveness and suppress natural interactions.
 Nano3D \cite{nano3d_2025} introduces mask-free voxel-slat merging for efficient editing.
 While these methods provide 3D-consistent results, they are fundamentally limited by the fixed priors of their frozen weights. \paragraph{Learned methods.} InstructPix2Pix \cite{brooks2023instructpix2pix} showed that supervised training on edited triplets enables robust, scalable image editing.
 In the 3D domain, 3DEditFormer~\cite{xia20253deditformer} fine-tunes TRELLIS to be conditioned on deep-features extracted from the source mesh via a frozen TRELLIS model.
 In contrast, we condition the model directly on a compact shape latent code, providing a structured, geometry-faithful signal, enabling more accurate and controllable edits.

 \textbf{ShapeUp} combines the architectural strengths of a native 3D diffusion transformer with image-conditioning, enabling high-bandwidth visual control.
 Our learned approach scales with data, and operates directly in the native 3D latent space, avoiding reconstruction drift from 2D lifting.